smaldragon/KITTY/Docs/docs/audio.md

     lda $93
     sta [$70E0]
 ```
-> **NOTE:** A counter value of 0 is equivelant to 65536, while a counter value of 1 is *illegal* and should not be used.
+> **NOTE:** A counter value of 0 is equivalent to 65536, while a counter value of 1 is *illegal* and should not be used.

 ## The Percussive Channel (channel 4)

-Unlike the first 3 "melodic" channels, channel 4 lacks frequency control, and instead uses a fixed frequency of 50hz, which is syncronized with the video circuit.
+Unlike the first 3 "melodic" channels, channel 4 lacks frequency control, and instead uses a fixed frequency of 50hz, which is synchronized with the video circuit.

 By carefully writing new wavetable values to this register once per frame (when the screen IRQ is called), it is thus possible to generate simple percussive sounds like white noise and drums.